Twenty 21 at Whitefield Bangalore is a delightful place to dine in!

 Twenty 21 is located in the mall right outside ITPL and the first thing that stuck me when I reached that place was how much has ITPL changed.
 There was a time I used to work there and I remember struggling to find options even for team lunches/dinner.
 All that used to be around was spice something and an Andhra thali place.
 Yes Yes, I am a sample from that long ago 😉 Anyway, as usual, I digress, let me come back to Twenty 21.

 The aesthetics and the interiors of the place are good, basic and minimalist.
 Very modern and the kind which the hubby and I really like.
 So the place made us comfortable at once.
 There is also an outside sitting area which in this heat was a major no no, for me even in the night, but considering this is Bangalore it would be a delightful place to sit a month later.
 I can almost bet my cards that it would be the most asked for tables in the restaurant when the weather gods become kind again.

 We started the meal with some refreshing watermelon and feta salad with basil.
 In the heat it was truly a blessing.
 The flavors were well balanced which was the most important point for me in this standard salad.

 The next we had was the Roasted Pumpkin and rosemary with creme Fraiche soup and though it was a little bland for my taste, the child gobbled it up with much love.

-For the mains we had an outstanding steamed basa in herbs and coconut based sauce and that fish was clearly the dish of the day for me, the sauce had outstanding flavoring, quite frankly I wouldn't have minded a second helping of the same but knew that there might be more stuff coming in and hence let go.
+For the mains, we had an outstanding steamed basa in herbs and coconut based sauce and that fish was clearly the dish of the day for me.
+The sauce had outstanding flavors.
+Quite frankly, I wouldn’t have minded a second helping of the same but knew that there might be more stuff coming in and hence let go.

-All in all after the meal I didn't regret the trek to whitefield and thats saying a lot :D.
+All in all, after the meal, I didn’t regret the trek to Whitefield and that is saying a lot :D.

 Meal for two – Rs 1500/-